RTChou/purf/README.md

 python3 setup.py install
 ```

+## Demo
+Refer to notebooks/demo.ipynb for small data set demo.
+The expected output is a trained PURF model and the tested runtime is ~97 s using all threads on MacBook with 2.4 GHz 8-Core Intel Core i9 and 32 GB 2667 MHz DDR4.

 ## References
 - Li, Chen, and Xue-Liang Hua.
 2014.
 “Towards Positive Unlabeled Learning for Parallel Data Mining: A Random Forest Framework.”
 In International Conference on Advanced Data Mining and Applications, 573–87.
 Springer.